Bridging light-cone and NRQCD approaches: asymptotic behavior of $B_c$ electromagnetic form factor: Challenge of the refactorization program to EM form factor

 It is perhaps more transparent to trace the origin of these double logarithms by employing the {\it method of region}~\cite{Beneke:1997zp}.
 Following the version of refactorization outlined in Ref.~\cite{Jia:2008ep}, one may identify the relevant degrees of freedom in the NRQCD short-distance coefficient $C^{(1)}$.
 There is always a ``\emph{hard}" region, in which the loop momentum scales as $p^\mu\sim Q$.
 In this region, the mass of heavy quark should be treated as a small perturbation.
 There are several kinds of ``infrared" modes, \emph{soft} ($p^\mu\sim m$), \emph{collinear} ($p^+\sim Q, p^-\sim m^2/Q, p_\perp\sim m$), and \emph{anti-collinear} ($p^+\sim m^2/Q, p^-\sim Q, p_\perp\sim m$).
 The mass of the $c$ quark must be retained in these lower-energy regions.
 The validity of NRQCD factorization guarantees there is no overlap between these ``infrared" quanta and those truly infrared modes intrinsic to NRQCD such as the potential mode.
 In the case of $B_c$ form factor, the leading contributions only arise from the hard and collinear (or anti-collinear, but not simultaneously both) regions, while the soft region cannot make a net contribution at leading power.
 In the $J/\psi+\eta_c$ case, it is expected that each of these four regions will make a contribution in the leading nonvanishing power (of course, there should be an overall power-suppressed factor).
 The double logarithm should originate from the overlap between the (anti-)collinear and soft regions.
 In this sense, we may dub this type of double logarithm as the {\it power-suppressed Sudakov logarithm}.

 As has been expounded in \cite{Beneke:2003pa}, wherever the double logarithm appears, the respective loop integrals in the two overlapping regions become ill-behaved separately.
 Rather one needs to introduce the extra regulator besides the dimensional regularization for each individual region, such as the {\it analytic} regularization.
 This artificial regulator will be eliminated only after summing the contributions of both regions.
 This symptom signals the breakdown of the naive collinear-soft factorization, which is the very cause for the endpoint singularity.
-In phenomenological study of the $\rho\pi$(or $J/\psi\eta_c$) EM form factor in light-cone approach at LO, one may deliberately choose the profile of the LCDAs such that it falls off sufficiently fast near the endpoint, as an means to circumvent the end-point singularity problem.
-However, the truth is that, this symptom is deeply rooted in the breakdown of the collinear factorization for higher-twist reaction, which cannot be simply overcome by invoking some phenomenological trick.
+In phenomenological study of the $\rho\pi$(or $J/\psi\eta_c$) EM form factor in light-cone approach at LO, one may deliberately choose the profile of the LCDAs such that it falls off sufficiently fast near the endpoint, as an means to circumvent the end-point singularity problem (for example, see \cite{Braguta:2008hs,Ma:2004qf}).
+However, the real problem is that, this symptom is deeply rooted in the breakdown of the collinear factorization for higher-twist reaction, which cannot be simply overcome by invoking some phenomenological trick.

-Even though it is feasible to reproduce the asymptotic behavior in (\ref{NRQCD:C1:C0:Jpsi:etac:asym}) with the aid of the method of region, one perhaps still can not proceed far in the absence of a general guidance.
+Even though it is feasible to reproduce the asymptotic behavior in (\ref{NRQCD:C1:C0:Jpsi:etac:asym}) with the aid of the method of region, one perhaps still can not proceed far without a general guidance of a valid factorization theorem.
 For instance, it still remains to be a harsh challenge to identify and resum these power-suppressed Sudakov logarithms to all orders in $\alpha_s$.
 Perhaps a satisfactory answer to this question demands that one first resolves the end-point singularity problem in a consistent manner.
 This direction definitely deserves further exploration.